 As to the corporate resolutions required to execute a purchase of assets, a board resolution of the buyer of the assets will normally suffice.
-Also for a sale of assets, a board resolution of the seller (the company that used to be the direct owner of the transferred assets) will normally be sufficient.
-If, however, all or a material part of the seller's assets are sold a shareholder resolution approving the sale would normally be required.
+Also, for a sale of assets, a board resolution of the seller (the company that used to be the direct owner of the transferred assets) will normally be sufficient.
+If, however, all or a material part of the seller's assets are sold, a shareholder resolution approving the sale would normally be required.

-2.3.
-Other Alternatives
+2.3 Other alternatives

-2.3.1.
-Statutory Merger
+2.3.1 Statutory merger

 One alternative when considering the acquisition of a Finnish limited liability company is to execute a statutory merger.
 This option may be more commonly used in internal group restructurings, but it can, in some cases, be preferred by the parties as a suitable option to combine two companies.
 Statutory mergers are governed by the Companies Act and are a fairly lengthy procedure in comparison to share or asset deals (approximately six months).

-According to the Companies Act, a merger is the procedure by which all assets and liabilities of a company (the merging company) are transferred to another company (the surviving company) and, as a result of the procedure, the merging company is dissolved.
+According to the Companies Act, a merger is the procedure by which all assets and liabilities of a company (the merging company) are transferred to another company (the surviving company).
+As a result of the procedure, the merging company is dissolved.

-Under Finnish law, a merger may occur so that: (i) one or more merging companies merge into the acquiring company (absorption merger); or (ii) at least two merging companies merge by way of creating a new company together (combination merger).
+Under Finnish law, a merger may occur so that: (1) one or more merging companies merge into the acquiring company (absorption merger); or (2) at least two merging companies merge by way of creating a new company together (combination merger).

 The presumption is that some kind of consideration is given to the shareholders of the merging company, either in the form of shares in the acquiring company or in the form of cash.
 It is, however, possible to carry out a merger without any consideration, provided that all of the merging company's shareholders have given their consent.
 This is of practical importance in the case where the merging and surviving company are owned by the same parent company.
-Finnish taxation generally limits on the amount of cash consideration in mergers to 10% of the consideration in the aggregate (remaining part to be paid in shares of the surviving company) for the merger to be tax-neutral.
+Finnish taxation generally limits the amount of cash consideration in mergers to 10 per cent of the nominal value of the shares given in consideration or of the amount recorded in the share capital in respect of the shares given in consideration (remaining part to be paid in shares of the surviving company) for the merger to be tax neutral.